Earth to earth – zemlya na zemlyu

 Sonia went away to University, to a city far from her family.
 She quickly made friends and got to know the others in the same classes as her.
 She and her friends noticed among the other students a couple of lads; one was quite handsome, greeny-blue eyes, rather wild brown hair, tall and very upright, with metal segs on his shoes so they could always hear him coming down the corridor.
 His friend was shorter with piercing blue eyes, high forehead, straight broad nose, wide mouth, high cheekbones and shoulder length hair.

-Sonia got into conversation with the shorter of the pair, he was in several of the same classes as her.
+Sonia got into conversation with the shorter of the pair, he was in several of the same classes as she was.
 His name was Bohdan Yevtushenko and everyone called him Dan or Danny; another student commented on his unusual name and Danny said it was Ukrainian.
 Later he and Sonia laughed about the girl who’d asked where Ukrainia was.
 Soon there was a group of friends including Sonia, Danny, Danny’s handsome mate, and another pal, Nick.

 In the second year Sonia, Danny and Nick shared a flat together, and became the closest of friends.
 Danny was a very private person, and said little about his own family, but Nick and Sonia knew he had a brother called Marek, always known as Mark.
 Danny and Sonia became a couple and bought a house together, just round the corner from Nick.
 They had never been to visit Danny’s family, but Sonia had an address and would send him postcards when he was with them at Christmas or New Year.